We Analyzed the Future Direction of FTC Solar Inc. (FTCI), Here is What We Found

-FTC Solar Inc. (NASDAQ:FTCI) went up by 3.95% from its latest closing price compared to the recent 1-year high of $8.69.
-The company’s stock price has collected 7.79% of gains in the last five trading sessions.
+FTC Solar Inc. (NASDAQ:FTCI) went down by -8.13% from its latest closing price compared to the recent 1-year high of $8.29.
+The company’s stock price has collected 2.77% of gains in the last five trading sessions.
 The Wall Street Journal reported on 06/08/21 that Clover Health, Stitch Fix, Coupa Software: What to Watch When the Stock Market Opens Today

 Is It Worth Investing in FTC Solar Inc. (NASDAQ :FTCI) Right Now?